Andrettin/Wyrmsun/readme.txt

 * Achievements
 - Added achievements for completing the A Home in the Fields of Sand and Thunraz's Servant scenarios.
+- Added Steam achievements for the game's Steam version.
+In order for the Steam achievements to work, the game is now started through a launcher on Steam.
+- Fixed mouse-jumping issue which happened in some systems while in fullscreen.

 * AI
 - The AI now researches upgrades in a more dynamic fashion.